cncamp/101/kubeadm-centos7-install.md

 [root@k8s-master-prac ~] systemctl status kubelet
 [root@k8s-master-prac ~] journalctl -xeu kubelet
 // Unable to update cni config" err="no networks found in /etc/cni/net.d
-// if you encounter this problem, just to redo all the activity above on the code.
+// if you encounter this problem, just to redo all the activity above on the node.

 ```